Remembrance Day Activities and Ceremonies in Calgary This Year

 This formal service takes place outside of the museum.
 Dress in warm clothes and bring along coffee or hot chocolate for the service.
 Also, bring along a non-perishable food donation for the Veterans' Food Bank.
 Be sure to explore the museum after the service; admission is free for the day.

 The service begins at 10:30 a.m.
-Arrive early if you need to be seated — this ceremony is usually very popular and seats fill fast.
+Arrive early, as this ceremony is usually very popular.

 November 11, 4520 Crowchild Tr.
 S.W., themilitarymuseums.ca